ccs-amsterdam/middlecat-cloudflare/README.md

 ## Set the environment variables

 We create a .env.local file for our settings, Identity providers and secrets.
-You'll need to generate the secrets yourself (or enter some unsafe placeholders).
+The easiest way to create this is to run `npm run generate_env`, which will automatically generate cryptographic secrets for you.

-Obtaining the GitHub and Google credentials and an SMTP server is fairly easy and google-able, but at some point we'll add some simple instructions as well.
+What you still need to do is to add the credentials for GitHub and Google login, and an SMTP server for email login.
 For email we use resend.
 For a simple server the free tier should be sufficient.
-For a server that should be able to handle a good dose of people the paid tiers are pretty good for this type of transactional email.

 ```
 NEXTAUTH_URL=http://localhost:3000